MuhammadYM/pneumonia-classifier/README.md

 # Pneumonia Chest X-Ray Classifier

 A deep learning model for classifying chest X-ray images to detect pneumonia.
+**The model is still in progress, I'm still working on it.
+View the next steps at the bottom**

 ## Setup Instructions